Preparing for O.T. School Admission

-The Huntingdon College Occupational Therapy Track provides students with a sound background in the natural and social sciences necessary for admission to an occupational therapy program.
-Because of our challenging course work and opportunities for meaningful internships, you will gain a competitive advantage for admission to occupational therapy programs.
+The Huntingdon Occupational Therapy Track provides a sound background in the natural and social sciences required by most O.T. programs.
+In addition, challenging coursework and internship opportunities give you a competitive advantage for admission to O.T. programs.

 What to do:

-- Research OT programs to determine the ones that meet your educational needs (there are OT programs on both the master’s and doctoral levels).
+- Research O.T. programs to determine the ones that fit your goals (there are programs on both the master’s and doctoral levels).

 - Complete course prerequisites for your designated programs.

-- Obtain occupational therapy observation experience and have your hours verified by an OT, if required by your designated programs.
+- At the same time, gain observation experience and have your hours verified by an O.T., if required by your programs.

-- Take the Graduate Record Examination (GRE) at least 6 weeks before your OT application deadlines.
+- Take the Graduate Record Examination (GRE) at least 6 weeks before your application deadlines.

 - Arrange for official transcripts from every college/university attended to be sent to OTCAS or the institution, as required by the programs.

-- Submit the completed application EARLY and before the program’s deadline date.
+- Be sure to submit the completed application before the program’s deadline date.
 Some programs use a rolling admission process.

 College Course Prerequisites